 Compliance != Security

-The more I think about security minimalism and work to try to explain the approach, applying the common sense of 25 years of experience, and seeing the current state of “corporate security”, the more I realize that this is in big part because of the professionals on top of our field.
+The more I think about security minimalism (AKA Security Brutalism) and work to try to explain the approach, applying the common sense of 25 years of experience, and seeing the current state of "corporate security", the more I realize that this is in large part because of the professionals at the top of our field.

-- The compliance CISOs.
-The compliance analysts turned security directors, turned CISOs because they “know” security.
-They “know” that compliance certifications require endpoint protection and an existing incident response program, it’s in the checklist they must follow.
-They know they need to have an identity management program in place, that other compliance checklist demands it.
+The compliance CISOs.
+The compliance analysts turned security directors, turned CISOs because they "know" security.
+They "know" that compliance certifications require endpoint protection and an existing incident response program, it's in the checklist they must follow.
+They know they need to have an identity management program in place, that another compliance checklist demands it.
 And they know that the big auditing firms will check those, so...
-They “know” security”.
+They "know" security.
 Sure...

-- The compliance CISOs that saw the light.
-These are compliance professionals that have common sense and worked at one point in their careers with a technical CISO.
+And lastly, the compliance CISOs who saw the light.
+These are compliance professionals who have common sense and worked at one point in their careers with a technical CISO.
 They know checklists are just BS to cover corporate ass.
-They know checklists are for the auditors and 10k filings, and they want to learn to do something about it.
+They know checklists are for the auditors and 10-K filings, and they want to learn to do something about it.

 We see many compliance CISOs in the world, particularly in industries like fintech, banking, insurance, health insurance, and large service firms.
-This approach to security is the reason, frankly, that banks keep on getting pwned and their CISOs get away with it.
-“We have our most viable security in place.
-We invested in SOC2 and ISO 27001.
-We tried, but we can’t defend against every single attack.”
+This approach to security is the reason, frankly, that banks keep getting pwned and their CISOs get away with it.
+"We have our most viable security in place.
+We invested in SOC 2 and ISO 27001.
+We tried, but we can't defend against every single attack..."
 True, but not true at the same time.
-And the cyberinsurance companies go “Oh, you were [ENTER ACRONYM] certified?
+And the cyberinsurance companies go "Oh, you were [ENTER ACRONYM] certified?
 Ah, ok then, you've tried your best, we will pay.
-You'll be fine.”
+You'll be fine."

 Yeah...
 No.